ShriramShanbhag/meetingRoomBooking/README.md

 ## Development server
+ - Clone the repository
+ - Run `npm install` in project directory

-Run `ng serve` for a dev server.
+ - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding